 It is here where the captain will make decisions and it is the place where they control the ship.
 They steer and navigate and listen out for other contacts using Sonar.

 Navigating – Le Redoutable

-How do I work out how far I can go in a set time?
+How do you work out how far you can go in a set time?
 Are you any good at maths because you will need to be!

-Using two rule sets, these sets operate using a 3-minute rule or a 6-minute rule (6-minute is more commonly used).
+Using two rule sets, either using a 3-minute rule or a 6-minute rule (the 6-minute is more commonly used).

 The 6-minute rule is a bit more complex, the speed of the ship divided by 10 gives you the distance in miles.
 A ship travelling at 5 knots/10 in 6 minutes will travel half a mile and of course you can multiply this by ten to give you five miles in one hour.

 The Crew’s Mess